xkortex/qmk_firmware/keyboards/mitosis/keymaps/ubergrok/readme.md

 - Added Colemak and Dvorak as default layers that may be selected.
 - Set UART to 250kbaud with make argument `MITOSIS_DATAGROK_SLOWUART=yes`, for use with 8Mhz Pro Micros.
 - Display Num Lock status on tx LED
+- To use TWI/I2C devices, I rerouted the green LED pin from PD1 (Pro Micro pin 3) to PD4 (Pro Micro pin 4).
+If you do the same, set `MITOSIS_DATAGROK_I2CHACK`.

 ### 0.6.60